ffagerholm/melody-generator/README.md

 mg> record 4
 ```

-The redcorded notes are shown in the output.
+The recorded notes are shown in the output.
 ```
 Waiting for input (4 notes)
 note_on channel=3 note=48 velocity=79 time=0